maddingo/nio-fs-provider/README.md

 It allows File system operation agnostic to the underlying implementation, much like Apache VFS, but now in standard Java 7.

+__NB:__ The project has moved in Maven Central.
+This library was previously published with groupId no.uis.nio in Maven Central.
+Version 1.1.7 is the last version under this groupId.

+Newer versio are published with groupId no.maddin.niofs.